What is Reflexology Lymph Drainage (RLD)?

 It is an award winning, research based Reflexology technique that was developed by Sally Kay through extensive clinical practice carried out in cancer care outpatient settings.

-The aim of RLD is to stimulate the lymphatic system to work better and thus ease the discomfort and swelling in the body.
+The aim of RLD is to regulate the lymphatic system to work better and thus ease the discomfort and swelling in the body.

 RLD was developed by translating the Manual Lymphatic Drainage (MLD) protocol into a specific Reflexology sequence to improve lymphoedema.